 Make sure another site is not using it

-I touched on this above, but want to dig in a little deeper here.
+I touched on this above, but I want to dig in a little deeper here.
 You do not (and should not) ever use a name that is too similar to someone else’s.

 For instance, I was in a group, and someone wanted to call her site Mama Coffee and Chaos.
 Upon research, there was another site called Coffee and Chaos.
 Adding just one word to make it appear different is not enough.
 It was a form of someone else’s name, and that is in poor taste.

 Do a quick search online to see if the name you want – or something close to it – comes up.
 If it does, go back and come up with something different.

 Check for a trademark

-Many bloggers have trademarked their name.
+Many bloggers have trademarked their names.
 If you find that they have, you cannot use the name (or any version of the name).

 If you do, it is infringement.
 You can be forced to change your name and all social channels.
 And, if the trademark holder opts for it, you could even be sued for damages.
 You don’t want that.